trionteam/trionteamnet.github.io/about.md

 layout: page
 ---
 We are a game development team based in Czech Republic.
-We're making our games for fun and only in our free time.
+We're making our games for fun and in our free time, which allows us to release most of them for free.
 And while our day jobs are design and coding, we do not consider ourselves professional game developers.

 ### Team members